SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 - `libaom-cdef-cosmos-12b-libaom.yuv`: 1024x428, 12-bit YUV 4:4:4, planar Y/U/V with little-endian 16-bit samples.

 The conformance tests compare every visible reconstructed sample with these files.
 The deblocking corpus verifies nonzero loop-filter levels.
 The CDEF corpus additionally verifies sequence-level CDEF enablement, a selected nonzero frame strength, and disabled loop restoration, so a disabled or bypassed CDEF stage cannot satisfy the exact native-plane comparison accidentally.

+The `libaom-superres-*` streams were encoded from the same Kodak and Cosmos sources with the pinned generic libaom build.
+Their material options were `--usage=2 --passes=1 --limit=1 --obu --end-usage=q --cq-level=30 --cpu-used=4 --threads=1 --lag-in-frames=0 --full-still-picture-hdr --enable-cdef=0 --enable-restoration=0 --superres-mode=1 --superres-denominator=12 --superres-kf-denominator=12`, together with the matching input depth, output depth, and profile.
+Disabling CDEF and restoration isolates the normative horizontal upscaling result, while the tests separately require a coded width smaller than the displayed width so an unscaled stream cannot satisfy the reference comparison.

+The matching `libaom-superres-*-libaom.yuv` files were decoded by `aomdec --rawvideo` from that exact generic build.
+They retain the displayed 768x512 8-bit YUV 4:2:0 and 1024x428 10/12-bit YUV 4:4:4 layouts described above.